Online Counselling vs In-Person: Which Is Right for You?

 Making online counselling work for you

-If online feels like it could suit you, the individual counselling page explains how the work runs, and a short call is the easiest way to test the fit.
-You can also read more about Christina.
+If online feels like it could suit you, the individual counselling page explains how the work runs and what to expect over time.
+A short call is the easiest way to test the fit before committing to anything.

 Try it with a short, no-pressure call